cbrainerd/isilon_stat_browser/README.md

 `./build_stat_browser.py --cluster <hostname-or-ip-address>`

-For help on the build_stat_browser.py usage, run:
+For help on build\_stat\_browser.py usage, run:

 `./build_stat_browser.py --help`

-The script will prompt you for a username and password, and will create the browsable web_app/index.html page and key_cats.json Java script which contains the statistics keys categories.
+The script will prompt you for a username and password, and will create the browsable web\_app/index.html page and key\_cats.json Java script which contains the statistics keys categories.

 ##Install SDK Python language bindings

 You can use the SDK Python language bindings to automate the configuration, maintenance, and monitoring of your Isilon cluster.
 For information on how to install the Python language bindings and write Python scripts to access the OneFS API, refer to the following Github sites:

 [`https://github.com/Isilon/isilon_sdk_7_2_python`](https://github.com/Isilon/isilon_sdk_7_2_python)
 [`https://github.com/Isilon/isilon_sdk_8_0_python`](https://github.com/Isilon/isilon_sdk_8_0_python)